mozilla/pluotsorbet/README.md

 It's possible to simply package the entire contents of your working directory, but these tools will produce a better app.

+### Compiling With AOT Compiler

+`make aot` compiles some Java code into JavaScript with an ahead-of-time (AOT) compiler.

 ### Compiling With Closure

 `make closure` compiles some JavaScript code with the Closure compiler.